structureddynamics/OSF-Datasets-Management-Tool/README.md

     > This defines the number of record to send to the CRUD: Create structWSF endpoint at each time.
-Tweaking this parameter have an impact on the performences for the syncing process along with the required memory to run DSF.
-Also, if the network to get to the structWSF instance is defined with short timeouts for the connections, then smaller size slices may enable the DSF not to get timeouted.
+Tweaking this parameter have an impact on the performences for the syncing process along with the required memory to run DMT.
+Also, if the network to get to the structWSF instance is defined with short timeouts for the connections, then smaller size slices may enable the DMT not to get timeouted.

 *   `filteredFiles` - *optional*